 In Kansas, the normal federal matching rate is about 56 percent.
 So if the federal government had enacted the amended AHCA, Kansas would technically have be able to proceed with Medicaid expansion, but with much less in federal funding.
 The state would have had to make up the difference with state funds, which would likely have resulted in the nascent expansion plan dying before it gets off the ground.

-H.B.2044, as amended prior to its passage in the Kansas House, calls for Medicaid expansion in Kansas as of January 1, 2018.
-There are 150,000 people in Kansas who are expected to be newly eligible for coverage if Medicaid eligibility is expanded to 133 percent of the federal poverty level, as called for in the Affordable Care Act (ACA).
-The bill includes a provision to refer unemployed or underemployed (fewer than 20 hours per week) enrollees to a work training and job search program, although there’s an exemption for stay-at-home parents of minor children, and for full-time students.
+H.B.2044, as amended prior to its passage in the Kansas House, called for Medicaid expansion in Kansas as of January 1, 2018.
+There are 150,000 people in Kansas who were expected to be newly eligible for coverage if Medicaid eligibility were expanded to 133 percent of the federal poverty level, as called for in the Affordable Care Act (ACA).
+The bill included a provision to refer unemployed or underemployed (fewer than 20 hours per week) enrollees to a work training and job search program, although there was an exemption for stay-at-home parents of minor children, and for full-time students.

 The March 20th Manager’s Amendment to the AHCA had called for an optional work requirement that states could implement for their Medicaid expansion populations; this differed from the Obama Administration’s approach, which steadfastly refused work requirement proposals from states seeking to expand Medicaid with 1115 waivers.
 Ultimately, the AHCA failed, although the Trump Administration HHS will likely be more lenient than the Obama Administration was in terms of things like work requirements in 1115 waiver proposals.